anoma/taiga/book/src/exec.md

 #### Create partial transactions

-When a solver has two intents that can be matched together, they match the intents by spending the old notes and creating new notes.
+When a solver has two intents that can be [partially] matched together, they [partially] match the intents by creating new partial transactions.
+The intentVPs or other partial transactions are not modified.

 ##### Prove
-Solvers are responsible for creation of all proofs (`Action`, `tokenVP`, `userVP`, etc) required for a state transition for their partial solutions.
+Solvers are responsible for creation of all proofs (`Action`, `tokenVP`, etc) required for a state transition for their partial solutions.
-- solvers **have the authority** to spend and create the intermediate notes they receive and produce the proofs required to perform the action
+- solvers **have the authority** to spend and create the notes they receive and produce the proofs required to perform the action
-- solvers **know** the content of intent-specific VPs and receving VPs of the users (necessary to be able to satisfy them)
+- solvers **know** the content of intentVPs of the users (necessary to be able to satisfy them)
 - solvers **don't know** the identities of the users

-When solvers receive partial transactions, they must check all of the proofs attached to it.
+When solvers receive partial transactions, they must check all of the proofs attached to them.

 ##### Local `cm` trees